 Claim denials and documentation to support reimbursement appeals are the core regions where the revenue cycle management continues to struggle.
 Small, large, solo, or Ambulatory; all are seeking innovative ways to improve the RCM processes and reduce denial rates, which is via third-party systems, or (if possible) within the host system.

 Training and adoption for the new systems

 As the healthcare industry transits from a legacy to a new and modern system, what it needs to consider is how to handle the change of process management for their staff.
 Some offices have been using modern systems for more than 10 years now.
-As proper training and adoption given by the employer is what propelled this successful transformation, expect the same in 2019.
+As proper training and adoption given by the employer are what propelled this successful transformation, expect the same in 2020.

-Healthcare industry will rely on outside expertise in 2019
+The Healthcare industry will rely on outside expertise in 2020

 Cost and Quality Transparency